 After talking to everyone, the social worker will either close the referral, offer you an informal contract or safety plan to avoid filing allegations in court, or file allegations with the court.
 The two former are always more desirable.
 If the social worker decides to file formal allegations against you in court, they will compile all of the statements of witnesses and your children into a social worker’s report.
 Even though it is mostly hearsay in the report, it comes into evidence and can be considered by the judge.
 Therefore, what you and others say will be used against you in court.
 The initial court report being generated by the social worker is called the Detention Report.

 The social worker’s reports are the hardest things for parents to read because they contain fragments of statements and misrepresentation drafted by the social worker that is intent on proving their allegations true.
 They are heavily relied upon by the judge and dictate what is going to happen to your children.
-Working with an attorney about your statements to DCFS can make or break your case.
+Working with a Long Beach Dependency attorney about your statements to DCFS can make or break your case.

 Welfare and Institutions Code is the governing body of law when children are involved in the foster care system or with county social workers.
 In Dependency Court, Judges not juries, make a determination if children are abused or neglected as described by Welfare and Institutions Code Section 300.
 The standards of proof for a Judge to take jurisdiction over your child and remove them from your care are very lowest in American law.
 You must know your rights, how the systems works, and make the right choices to get your children back and get out of the system for good.